opulencephp/Opulence/application/rdev/models/databases/sql/README.md

 Connection pools help you manage your database connections by doing all the dirty work for you.
 You can use an assortment of PHP drivers to connect to multiple types of server configurations.
 For example, if you have a single database server in your stack, you can use a **SingleServerConnectionPool**.
 If you have a master/slave(s) setup, you can use a **MasterSlaveConnectionPool**.

 ## Creating a Connection Pool
-Connection pools are instantiated with a configuration array.
-All connection pools must have the following keys:
+Connection pools are instantiated with a configuration.
+This config can either be a keyed array or a path to a valid JSON file.
+The array/JSON must have the following keys:
 * "driver"
   * The value must be either:
     1. The name of the driver per the **ConnectionPool class** driver list